wangonya/wangonya.com/content/blog/getting-started-with-pytest.md

 ==================== 1 passed in 0.04 seconds ======================
 ```

-As you can see, it\'s pretty easy to get started with testing in python
+As you can see, it's pretty easy to get started with testing in python
 with pytest.
-Now that we have everything set up, we\'ll be going into
+Now that we have everything set up, we'll be going into
 more advanced features as the series continues.